Mushood/wholesale/readme.md

 The application is developed in a TDD way to ensure that our code is reliable

 ## Features implemented already
-- Blogging with image,published scope, categorisable (70%) - Missing views and policies (user dependent)
+- Blogging with image,published scope, categorisable (90%) - policies (user dependent)
 - User management(50%)  with Roles (Admin, Wholesaler, Client)
 - Image management(50%)
 - Internationalization (Currency / Language / Country)